Every professional displayed on Counselling Directory has been independently

 I also work with parents/carers and children to help them understand their special educational needs (SEN). children do not need a diagnosis to have SEN.

 £45 for a 50 - 60 minute session

 Home visits may be arranged (extra charge for travelling)

 Concessions may be available, please contact me for further information

-I am also able to offer on-line sessions.
+I am able to offer sessions from 9am -9pm weekdays.

 I also have some availability at weekends.

 As well as face to face sessions in the Garden Shed, I am also able to offer on-line sessions via zoom.